 Here’s a quick overview of how to quickly reload a handgun.

 How to quickly reload a handgun

 Indexing the magazine is when you place your pointer finger along the length of the magazine on the side the bullets are facing.
 Indexing the magazine like this allows shooters to bring their pointer finger on their weak hand with the magazine to their pinky finger on their strong hand which is wrapped around the gun.
-This aids in speeding up the handgun reloads and makes it easier to reload the handgun while looking at the target – but only after sufficient practice.
+This aids in speeding up and boosting consistency of pistol reloads.

 Slam the magazine home with force